CantChangeMe/interview-notes/JunitsAndMockito.md

                2.Cannot mock static methods
                3.Cannot mock equals(), hashCode().
 Firstly, you should not mock those methods.
 Secondly, Mockito defines and depends upon a specific implementation of these                      methods.
 Redefining them might break Mockito.

+         How can you mock static method as Mockito does not allow ?
+            Using another framework called Powermock.
 </pre>

   ## Static imports